Police officer jumps off overpass to save boy's life in daring New York rescue

 The boy was unresponsive, she said, and they put a neck brace and a splint on him, and checked his airway.

-"We were talking to each other like we worked together," she said of the other woman.

-After some time, the boy opened his eyes, but was mostly non-responsive, Ferreira Cavallo said.
+After some time, the boy opened his eyes, but was mostly non-responsive, Ferreira said.

 "I was talking," she said.
 "He wasn't really responding back."

-Police and an ambulance transported the boy to Westchester Medical Center in Valhalla, N.Y.
-A call to the hospital was not immediately returned Sunday and the boy's condition was unknown.
+In addition to the woman in a military uniform, Laura Yakaboski, a Yonkers police officer who was off-duty at the time, also was passing by and stopped to help, said Yonkers Sgt.
+Jared Singer.

+Yakaboski reported the incident and helped direct the ambulance to the scene, Singer said.

-It wasn't until Saturday, she said, that Ferreira Cavallo realized what she had done.
+It wasn't until Saturday, she said, that Ferreira realized what she had done.

 "I just hope that he's doing well," she said.
 "I just want to give him a hug."